databricks/spark-avro/README.md

 ## Requirements

 This library requires Spark 1.3+.
-Right now, you can only build it from source, but it will published soon.
+There is a 1.2 version as well.

 ## Linking
-You can link against this library in your program at the following coordiates:
+You can link against this library (for spark 1.3+) in your program at the following coordinates:

 ```
 groupId: com.databricks
 artifactId: spark-avro_2.10
-version: 0.1
+version: 1.0.0
 ```

-Using SBT: `libraryDependencies += "com.databricks" %% "spark-avro" % "0.1"`
+Using SBT: `libraryDependencies += "com.databricks" %% "spark-avro" % "1.0.0"`

 <!---
 TODO: Add a link to download the JAR directly for e.g. adding to the Spark shell